Predrag Danilović: 1992–93 season: Italian champions, Euroleague struggles

 In contrast to the domestic league, EuroLeague success proved elusive.
 The campaign started in early October, but it was the opening group stage game on October 29, 1992, that brought Danilović an uncomfortable away trip to play against Cibona in Zagreb.
-He thus became the very first Serb to play a competitive game in the newly independent Croatia after the breakup of Yugoslavia while the Yugoslav Wars were in full swing.
+He thus became the very first Serb to play a competitive game in the newly independent Croatia after the breakup of Yugoslavia while the wars in the former Yugoslavia continued.
 Rattled by playing in an extremely hostile atmosphere, Danilović had a poor shooting night making 5 of 15 field goals, good for only 12 points as Virtus lost by 16.
 Talking about the Zagreb experience, later in 1996, Danilović said: "Traveling to the game I assumed there would be issues, but I certainly didn't expect that much hate.
 Eight thousand people showed up just to insult a Serb.
 Getting through that game was not easy at all for me and you can tell from my stats.
 Even their player Franjo Arapović as well as their head coach Aco Petrović were hostile before the game even started wanting to hurl abuse at me, but I managed to put them in their place once we got out on the court.
 Also I think the two of them realized they had a rematch to play in Bologna in a few months so they didn't want to antagonize me too much".
-In the rematch on home court in January 1993, inspired Danilović led the way with 9 of 12 field goal shooting and 23 points as Virtus jumped out to an early lead, recording a 40-point win by the end.
-Barely making it out of the group stage in the last qualifying spot with a 6–6 record meant that in their quarter-final best-of-three series Virtus would face the top-placed team from the other group – formidable Real Madrid squad led by Arvydas Sabonis.
-Virtus got blown out by Real, losing the first game on home court at PalaDozza by 20 points with Danilović scoring 4 points while five days later in Madrid, Real finished the job with another convincing victory, this time by 21 points.
+In the rematch at home in January 1993, an inspired Danilović led the way with 9 of 12 field goal shooting and 23 points as Virtus jumped out to an early lead, and building on the early advantage to win by 40.
+Making it out of the group stage in the last qualifying spot with a 6–6 record meant that in their quarter-final best-of-three series Virtus would face the top-placed team from the other group – the formidable Real Madrid squad led by Arvydas Sabonis.
+Virtus got blown out by Real, losing the first game at PalaDozza by 20 points with Danilović scoring 4 points, while five days later in Madrid, Real finished the job with another convincing victory, this time by 21 points.